 - Detection of fraudulent claims and stopping or reducing payment in these cases.

 - Calculation of overpayments of benefit on the discovery of the true facts.

-The council also has a Fraud Investigation Section, which investigates cases of suspected Fraud in relation to Benefit claims and is empowered under legislation to Interview claimants.
+The council works with the Department of Work and Pensions (DWP) as part of their Fraud and Error Service, to investigate cases of suspected Fraud in relation to Benefit claims.
+This includes the sharing of information.
+The DWP is empowered under legislation to Interview claimants.
 Where evidence is obtained, offenders can be prosecuted by way of Criminal Court proceedings or other designated sanctions.

-Types of Housing/Council Tax Reduction Fraud we deal with:-
+Types of Housing Benefit and Council Tax Reduction Fraud we deal with:-

 - Non Disclosure of Property/Capital

 - Non Disclosure of Partner (living together as husband and wife)